 The material blend in this pant is 88% Nylon and 12% Elastane, which is what makes it so stretchy.
 The Gamma LT pants have more stretch than comfort to be sure — while they are not uncomfortable, they aren't as soft or cozy as the Mountain Hardwear Dynama and The North Face Aphrodite 2.0.
 Those pants are comfortable enough to sleep in and feel more like a pair of lounge pants than a traditional hiking pant.
 The Gammas are still comfortable though and nice for all-day wear on the trail — but you probably won't want to curl up in them on the couch afterward.

 It's a little hard to compare this pant's versatility to the others in this review.
-Okay, it might not work on hot summer days, but it is the only one we tested that we would use on a winter hike, while spring skiing, on wet and cool days, etc. In the end, we gave this one a middle-grade for versatility simply because we can barely even roll it up.
+Okay, it might not work on hot summer days, but it is the only one we tested that we would use on a winter hike, while spring skiing, on wet and cool days, etc. In the end, we gave this one a middle-grade for versatility simply because we can barely even roll it up, and the most common time to go hiking is the warmer months of the year.

 If you are looking for three-season versatility (we're talking summer not winter), then most of the other models in this review are good choices, particularly the ones that convert into shorts because nothing says versatility like being able to remove half the leg.

-This pair received one of our highest score for durability.
+This pair received one of our highest scores for durability.

 The softshell material is highly abrasion resistant, and the pant has impeccable construction details.
 The zippers are laminated, and the seams are all double stitched.
 We didn't have any durability issues arise during our testing period, and found little to no complaints in online reviews either.